 - If other CS, math, physics, and engineering courses have been taken by the applicant, those grades are considered.
 In particular, A or A- grades in CS 2100, MATH 2210, MATH 2270 demonstrate the ability to perform well in upper-level courses.

-Applicants with University and pre-major GPAs of 3.5 or higher who have adhered to the policy on repeating courses are assured admission to the computer science major.
+Applicants with University and pre-major GPAs of 3.5 or higher and no repeated courses are assured admission to the computer science major.

 As an applicant, you may submit a statement to support your application.
 The purpose of this statement is to guide the Admissions Committee in recognizing factors in your academic performance that may not be directly evident from the University and pre-major GPA.